haradatm/nlp/ner/README.md

 ### Description

-This example code is a named entity recognition using, Bidirectional LSTM-CRF for Sequence Labeling based on ["Neural Architectures for Named Entity Recognition by Lample, Guillaume, et al., NAACL 2016"](https://arxiv.org/abs/1603.01360).
+This example code is a named entity recognition using, Bidirectional LSTM-CRF for Sequence Labeling based on ["Neural Architectures for Named Entity Recognition by Lample, Guillaume, et al., NAACL 2016"](https://arxiv.org/abs/1603.01360) and ["End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF by Ma and Hovy 2016"](https://arxiv.org/abs/1603.01354).

 ### Dependencies
 - python 3.6